xaur/decred-news/journal-template.md

 {

 - _For each project, cover its most notable dev work._
-- _For each project, the order of reporting is "most released first": changes released to end users, merged to master, in progress (work started), discussions and future plans._
+- _For each project, the order of reporting is "OLDEST FIRST", or "most released first": changes released to end users, merged to master, in progress (work started), discussions and future plans._
 - _Add sections for any other project with notable activity._
 - _Drop sections without notable updates._